 Since it is located to the left of the sanctuary, this chapel may originally have been the prothesis of the church, the room where bread and wine for the Eucharist were prepared.
 The frescoes in this chapel were commissioned by a certain Theodotus, an important church official who held the rank of primicerius.
 Theodotus was active during the pontificate of Pope Zacharias (741-752) and served as an ambassador to the Franks, soon to become the Pope’s principal allies in the fight against the Lombards.
 The chapel is in fact dedicated to two somewhat obscure martyrs from the East, Saints Quiricus and Julietta (or Julitta).
 According to tradition, they were a young boy and his mother, who were martyred in Tarsus during Diocletianus’ persecutions at the beginning of the fourth century.

 Below the Crucifixion is a rectangular fresco, damaged in the middle, but fairly well preserved at the sides.
 It shows the Madonna and Child venerated by Saints Peter and Paul, with part of Paul’s balding head still visible.
 Paul was from Tarsus, where Quiricus and Julietta were martyred, and the two martyrs themselves are depicted as well.
-The former is the young boy on the right with his hands in the orans position.
+The former is the young boy on the right with his hands in the orans position; his mother is depicted to the left of Saint Paul.
 There are two more figures in the scene, both with blue nimbuses.
 The one on the right, his face rather blurred, is Theodotus, holding a miniature version of the chapel.
 On the left we see Pope Zacharias.

 Surrounding Theodotus’ head is a text in Latin, most of which is illegible today.
 However, it is still possible to make out the words BIRGO [=VIRGO] MARIA QVI [APPELLATUR] ANTIQA.
 This is solid evidence that the church was in fact known as the Antiqua in Theodotus’ time.